conorluddy/DevTrail/README.md

 To use this script:

-Save it as logger.sh in a directory of your choice.
+- Save it as logger.sh in a directory of your choice.

-Make it executable: chmod +x logger.sh
+- Make it executable: chmod +x logger.sh

-Set up an alias in your .bashrc or .zshrc:
+- Set up an alias in your .bashrc or .zshrc:

-e.g. (you can alias it as whatever you like)
+(you can alias it as whatever you like) alias devlog='/path/to/logger.sh'

-alias devlog='/path/to/logger.sh'

 Now you can use it like this:
 devlog -m "Implemented new feature" -t "development,feature,project-x"

 ## Roadmap